-Goal What we will do Services put you Develop one assessment where people participate and interventions are in control designed to meet needs.
+Goal What we will do Services put you Develop one assessment where people participate and interventions are in control designed to meet needs. in control designed to meet needs.
 Increase the number of personal budgets and direct payments for users of social care.
-Agencies work Develop the Multi Agency Safeguarding Hub (MASH) for children to provide a together to front door for all children's services and establish a similar model for adults. safeguard Share more information with our partners where appropriate to identify adults and children at risk and ensure safeguards are in place.
-Looked after Focus on meeting the needs of looked after children for a permanent home, children are safe good education and support for good physical health and emotional wellbeing. and well Suitable Develop a new children and young people accommodation strategy and accommodation support the development of appropriate housing for those with learning in place for disabilities and older people. vulnerable younger and older people Care is at or as Generate more Wiltshire placements for Wiltshire children. close to home as possible Reconfigure rehabilitation services and reduce demand for hospital beds through a focus on maximising independent care.
+Agencies work Develop the Multi Agency Safeguarding Hub (MASH) for children to provide a together to front door for all children's services and establish a similar model for adults. safeguard Share more information with our partners where appropriate to identify adults and children at risk and ensure safeguards are in place. garage and a second construction of the second c Looked after Focus on meeting the needs of looked after children for a permanent home, children are safe good education and support for good physical health and emotional wellbeing. and well Suitable Develop a new children and young people accommodation strategy and accommodation support the development of appropriate housing for those with learning in place for disabilities and older people. vulnerable younger and older people Care is at or as Generate more Wiltshire placements for Wiltshire children. close to home as possible Reconfigure rehabilitation services and reduce demand for hospital beds through a focus on maximising independent care.